 UK leaves the European Union

-On 29 March 2019, the UK will leave the European Union and no longer be a member of the EU.
+On the 31st of January 2020, the UK will leave the European Union and no longer be a member of the EU.
 An important consequence: after this date, other conditions apply to the cooperation of UK parties with an EU country such as the Netherlands.
 This mainly concerns conditions in the area of delivery times, delivery conditions, customs formalities and rates.

 What exactly changes?